radekskrabucha/fitness-tracker-fe/README.md

 - `pnpm lint:fix`: Runs the ESLint tool to automatically fix any errors or warnings.
 - `pnpm format`: Formats your code using Prettier.
 - `pnpm type-check`: Runs the TypeScript compiler to check for any type errors.
-- `pnpm commit`: Runs the commitlint tool to check for any errors or warnings.